 Work and play have a tendency to overlap in Ho Chi Minh City, and it’s attracting those looking to do what they love, with its rare balance of low cost of living, high quality of life and strong networks of friends-slash-collaborators.
 You see that in any entrepreneur’s daily grind, whether it’s at buzzing co-working offices for startups or quaint cafes filled with digital nomads.

 Dreamplex is the best of the co-working spaces, a modern, multi-storey venue that hosted Barack Obama when he came through town.
 But there are dozens more of these shared spaces downtown, housed in structures ranging from converted communist-era apartments to exclusive mansions.
-And late last year, global leader WeWork set up its first Vietnam office.
+And in late 2018, global leader WeWork set up its first Vietnam office.

 Cafe culture, meanwhile, has always been big in Vietnam, with bare ca phe stalls found on nearly every street.
 But places like Vietnam Republic Coffee are transforming that basic framework into something more refined.
 Its minimalist interiors reference the city’s past, while its balanced coffee blends – sourced from Vietnam’s own highlands – are brewed using international methods: Chemex, Aeropress, espresso.

 But for all its forward progression, Ho Chi Minh City isn’t the kind of place that forgets its past.
 Colonial remnants aren’t razed but restored, and grand structures dating back centuries stand proud and tall.
 Ancient Viet culture is ubiquitous, embodied in street-corner bowls of Hanoi pho and in pagodas occupying prime real estate.